manfredsteger/polly/README.md

 ---

-Made with ❤️ for KITA teams in Bavaria
+Made with ❤️ for teams everywhere